valhalla/valhalla-docs/map-matching/api-reference.md

 You can also set `directions_options` to specify output units, language, and whether or not to return directions in a narrative form.
 Refer to the [Turn-by-Turn directions options](https://mapzen.com/documentation/mobility/turn-by-turn/api-reference/#directions-options) documentation for examples.

-#### Attribute filters
+#### Attribute filters (`trace_attributes` only)

-The `trace_attributes` allows you to apply filters to `include` or `exclude` specific attribute filter keys in your response.
-These filters are optional and can be added to the action string inside of the filters object.
-The available list of filter keys are listed below.
+The `trace_attributes` action allows you to apply filters to `include` or `exclude` specific attribute filter keys in your response.
+These filters are optional and can be added to the action string inside of the `filters` object.

-If no filters are used then we enable and return all attributes in the the trace_attributes response.
+If no filters are used, all attributes are enabled and returned in the `trace_attributes` response.

-Below is a list of filter keys - please find [descriptions](#outputs-of-trace_attributes) below.
+These are the available filter keys.
+Review their [descriptions](#outputs-of-trace_attributes) for more information.

 ```
-// Edge Filter Keys
+// Edge filter Keys
 edge.names
 edge.length
 edge.speed